Xilinx/finn/docs/finn/getting_started.rst

 Running FINN in Docker
 ======================
-FINN only running inside a Docker container, and comes with a script to easily build and launch the container.
+FINN runs inside a Docker container, it comes with a script to easily build and launch the container.
 If you are not familiar with Docker, there are many excellent `online resources <https://docker-curriculum.com/>`_ to get started.
 You may want to review the :ref:`General FINN Docker tips` and :ref:`Environment variables` as well.
 If you want to use prebuilt images, read :ref:`Using a prebuilt image`.
 The ``run-docker.sh`` script that can be launched in the following modes: